by Natalia Sharashova, updated on

 Conditional formatting can be tricky sometimes: you may accidentally create a few rules over the same range or apply colors manually over cells with rules.
 Also, you have to keep an eye on all ranges: the ones you highlight via rules and those you use in the rules themselves.
 All of these may confuse you a lot if you're not prepared and not sure where to look for the problem.

-Luckily, our Compare Sheets collection for Google Sheets has two user-friendly solutions for you.
+Luckily, our Compare Sheets collection for Google Sheets has 3 user-friendly solutions for you.

-Compare columns or sheets is intuitive enough to help you match two columns within one table, two different tables on one sheet, or even two separate sheets, and highlight those uniques or dupes that may sneak into your data.
+Compare sheets for duplicates is intuitive enough to help you match different tables within one file or two separate files, and highlight those uniques or dupes that may sneak into your data.

 I can also save these settings into a reusable scenario.
 If the records update, I will call for this scenario in just a click and the add-on will immediately start processing all the data.
 Thus, I avoid tweaking all those settings over the add-on steps repeatedly.
 You will see how scenarios work in the example above and in this tutorial.